ralfkundel/P4STA/README.md

 A sampling "downscale" factor can be defined, which causes that only every n-th paket will be forwarded to the external host.

 ## Software Components
-P4STA core components are all based on Python.
+P4STA core components are mostly based on Python.
 The HTML-UI is realized with Django and communication between Core and UI/CLI is based in RPyC.
 Stamper implementations vary due to hardware specific constraints and P4_14, P4_16 and Verilog is used here.

 ![Figure Software Components](doc/img/softwareComponents.png)